sleak-lbl/weekly-emails/items/nysds21.md

-### Call for Poster Abstracts: New York Scientific Data Summit
+### Poster Abstracts for New York Scientific Data Summit Due Thursday!

 The [New York Scientific Data Summit (NYSDS)](https://www.bnl.gov/nysds21), established by Brookhaven National Laboratory (BNL) and led by its Computational